SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 3. NerdStash tokenizer.
 Used by NovelAI's Clio model. **Pick if you use the Clio model.**
 4. NerdStash v2 tokenizer.
 Used by NovelAI's Kayra model. **Pick if you use the Kayra model.**
 5. Mistral tokenizer.
 Used by Mistral models family and their finetunes. **Pick if you use a Mistral model.**
+6. Yi tokenized.
+User by Yi models. **Pick if you use a Yi model.**
-6. API tokenizer.
+7. API tokenizer.
 Queries the generation API to get the token count directly from the model.
-Only supported by Oobabooga's TextGen. **Pick if you use the latest version of TextGen API.**
+Known backends to support: Text Generation WebUI (ooba), koboldcpp, TabbyAPI, Aphrodite API. **Pick if you use a supported backend.**

 Chat Completion APIs **(non-overridable)**: